Angie-commits/NOTES/README.md

 *Benefits:*
 - Eliminates all anomalies related to functional dependencies
-- Provides the highest level of normalization for most practical purposes
+- Provides the highest level of normalization